 Over the years, the DoD grappled with a low rate of FAR and DFARS compliance among its contractors.
 To address this issue while still trying to increase the security of defense data and networks, the department introduced the Cybersecurity Maturity Model Certification (CMMC).

-At the same time, you can be DFARS-compliant but haven’t earned your CMMC.
-That’s because, unlike DFARS’s self-assessment, CMMC requires third-party accreditation.
-But if you’re already DFARS-compliant, you can easily achieve CMMC Level 3 maturity with a third-party auditor by just implementing a few more good cyber hygiene practices.
+That said, you can be DFARS-compliant without earning your CMMC.
+That’s because, unlike DFARS’s self-assessment, CMMC requires third-party accreditation (depending on the level).
+But if you’re already DFARS-compliant, achieving CMMC with a third-party auditor will come easier just by implementing good cyber hygiene practices.

 What Should You Do Next?

-Starting September 2020, the DoD will require certain contractors to pass CMMC.
-But once fully operational, CMMC will become mandatory for all entities doing business with the DoD.
+Passing CMMC has been mandatory for all organizations doing business with the DoD since September 2020.
 That’s why you should work toward DFARS compliance and earn your CMMC if you want to be a DoD contractor.

 It’s easy to get lost in all the legal and technical jargon of DFARS and CMMC.
 Good thing you can leverage the expertise of Charles IT.
 With our help, you’ll quickly and easily comply with DFARS and CMMC standards.
 Drop us a line today!